corpus-christi/corpus-christi/doc/stories.md

 Following are user stories for each of the roles enumerated above.

+## Visitor

+1. A **visitor** should be able to create an _Account_ and the associated _Person_, "promoting" the **visitor** to a **public** user.
+   This will allow a church attendee to enter personal data just once and reuse it in the future without reentering it.

+   When a **visitor* creates an account, be generous with the the `username`.
+   There must be one, but it:
+   - must be unique across all _Account_'s
+   - can be an email address
+   - can be a phone number
+   - can be a tax ID number (common identifier in Ecuador)
+   - can be an arbitrary string (user may not have an email address or username)

+   Require a password with a minimum length of 8 characters with at least one letter and one number.

+## Public

+1. Update existing _Person_ or _Account_ data.

+1. Authenticate with an existing _Account_
+   by providing a valid username and password
+   (e.g., when signing up for an _Event_).
+   Follow this procedure:
+   1. If there is an _Account_ with the username, try to validate with the _Account_ and its hashed_password.
+   1. If that fails,
+      search for a _Person_ with a phone number matching what the user entered as a username;
+      if such a _Person_ record exists and has an associated _Account_, try validating with the phone number as the username and the hashed password of the associated _Account_
+   1. If that fails,
+      search for a _Person_ with an email address matching what the user entered as a username;
+      if such a _Person_ record exists and has an associated _Account_, try validating with the email address as the username and the hashed password of the associated _Account_
+   1. If that fails,
+      offer the user the option of
+      - entering an email address to receive a password reset link
+      - creating a new _Account_ and _Person_ (as above)
+      If the email address doesn't exist in the _Person_ entity, inform the user of that fact and allow them to enter a different one.
+      If the email address does exist,
+      indicate that the user should check for a new email to that address.

+      The email sent to a known email address should include a password reset link.
+      The link should contain:
+      - A URL for the CC password reset page
+      - A freshly generated token (e.g., a SHA1 hash of the current date/time)
+        that is stored in the _Account_ table with the email address.

+      In addition, an expiration timestamp should be stored in the _Account_ entity, set for four hours in the future.

+1. Handle a password reset email.
+   Upon clicking the link:
+   - If the link contains a valid, unexpired password reset token, the user should be directed to a page on which the password for the account matching the token may be changed (enter password, repeat)
+   - If the link contains a nonexistent password reset token, the user should be directed to a page indicating that the link is invalid.
+   - If the link contains a valid password token with an expired timestamp, the user should be informed that they waited to long to reset the password and be given the opportunity to start over by submitting their email address.
+   If a token is found (whether expired or not), it and the associated expiration timestamp should be deleted from the the _Account_ entity.

 ## Infrastructure

 In this section, the term _people_ means